ci-compass/cicf/week7/README.md

 SELECT * FROM escott;
 ```

-As you can probably imagine, *DELETE is as dangerous as it can be*.
+As you can probably imagine, **DELETE is as dangerous as it can be**.
 If
 you forget the WHERE clause, or if you get it wrong, you can delete a
 lot of data.
 What I *always* do these days is first write a SELECT
 statement to check my WHERE clause, then I hit up arrow to edit that
 command, remove the SELECT part, and insert the DELETE FROM.
 Notice I
 said "these days".
-There was an incident a couple decades ago where I
+There was an incident many, many years ago in which I
 just fired off a DELETE and accidently blew away a table, in
 production.
 It took close to 18 hours to recover that one.